Gua927/Gua927.github.io/_posts/2025-11-03-Note-Diffusion-DDPM-and-NCSN.md

 ### Definition

 There are many forms of SDEs.
-One form given by Dr. Yang Song in his paper (which can be considered a Diffusion-Type SDE, requiring coefficients to depend only on time `t` and current value `x`) is:
+One form given by Dr. Yang Song in his paper {% cite song2021scorebasedgenerativemodelingstochastic %} (which can be considered a Diffusion-Type SDE, requiring coefficients to depend only on time `t` and current value `x`) is:

 $$
 \mathrm{d}\boldsymbol{x} = f(\boldsymbol{x}, t)\mathrm{d}t + g(t)\mathrm{d}\boldsymbol{w}